brianshumate/katacoda-scenarios/docker-example/finish.md

+## 🎉

-You've completed your first Katacoda scenario!
+You've completed this scenario!